 Every new mom awaits patiently the arrival of her baby – that little person that will take over the whole of her heart and change her life around forever.
 And naturally every mom wants to design a nursery room to prepare for this arrival.
 For it also happens to be the only real thing that any new mom has some control over.
 In the haze of hormonal imbalances, morning sickness, nose bleeds, hot flushes, swollen limbs and cravings, it’s no wonder why new moms get a little craze over the design of a nursery.
-But the truth of the matter is that it is a real fun project, as long as you don’t let anxiety get the best of you.
-Thank goodness when my anxiety levels began to kick in during the fifth month of my pregnancy, I didn’t go overboard and took kept my cool.
-Being a strong believer in slow design actually helped me hold back (and not buy everything on first sight) and it turned out for the best in numerous ways.
-Instead, I focused on what I believed were the bare essentials that I will share with you today, along with some inspiration, to help you feel more confident about your choices concerning your baby’s nursery for this is an on-going joyride…
+However, before setting out on a shopping spree you may want to find out the baby nursery essential pieces!

 Let me start off by saying that my pregnancy to my first child was beautiful (can’t say the same for my second).
 I wasn’t worried about much and looked forward to meet this little new person of mine.
 George, my husband and I, made some preparations, but we didn’t actually make a nursery.
 Don’t get me wrong.
 Each of my children has his/her own room.
 But we simply never designed their room as a typical nursery where everything was ready to the last detail.

-Our Nursery Essentials
+Our Baby Nursery Essential Pieces

 - A white wooden cot bed, that supposedly sleeps a child up to the age of five (with two or three mattress height settings).
 Unfortunately, neither of my children wanted to sleep in it after the age of two and that made us feel like we wasted too much money on this.